Samsung/tizen-docs/docs/training/web/process/run-debug-app-w.md

         Web Application**.
     -   On the Tizen Studio toolbar, click **Debug**.

-    The Web Inspector tool is displayed in a new Google Chromea?¡Ë browser window.
+    The Web Inspector tool is displayed in a new Google Chromeâ„¢ browser window.
 You can perform the following debugging tasks using the Web Inspector: